sklekmeans.MiniBatchEKMeans#

 Fit to

-and return the final membership matrix for training data.
+Xand return the final membership matrix for training data.- Parameters:

 - fit_predict(X, y=None)#